20 West Hollywood Restaurants You Can’t Miss During Dine LA Restaurant Week

 Nestled inside Le Parc at Melrose, a boutique hotel that’s become a well-known retreat for rising stars, Knoll is a long-time staple in West Hollywood.
 Their compelling menu features eclectic takes on classic American eats.

-Dine L.A.
-Menu Highlight: Steak Frites — a steak cooked-to-order served alongside parmesan truffle fries … need we say more?
+Dine LA Menu Highlight: Steak Frites — a steak cooked-to-order and served alongside parmesan truffle fries.
+Need we say more?

-Since opening in 2002, Koi Restaurant and Lounge — located just outside the perimeter of West Hollywood — has been wow-ing L.A. foodies with its carefully curated selection of Zen-inspired cuisine mirrored by the restaurant’s unique design and ambience.
+Since opening in 2002, Koi — located just outside the perimeter of West Hollywood — has been wow-ing LA foodies with its carefully curated selection of Zen-inspired cuisine mirrored by the restaurant’s unique design and ambience.

-Dine L.A.
-Menu Highlight: Tuna Carpaccio — a selection for the second course of their five-course tasting menu, this dish is served alongside crispy shiitake mushrooms, yuzu and miso dressing.
+Dine LA Menu Highlight: Salmon Carpaccio — a selection for the second course of their five-course tasting menu, this dish is served with black truffles and ponzu.